ladder-man/Semester-1-Project/README.md

-# Semester-1-Project
+modification-1

-All code content for the semester 1 project
+All code modied/created/added in the course of making the Semester-1-Project.
-This includes:
-    -initial prototype
-    -modifiactions (+descriptions of changes)